Submitting Project Ideas for the Clean Cities National Parks Initiative

 Step 1: Submit the one-page Project Idea Short Form, explaining the basic concept, approach, potential partners, and benefits of your project, to Andrew Hudgins at the National Renewable Energy Laboratory (NREL).

 Proposals must contain all elements outlined in the Project Proposal Template.
-Applicants must also complete the Proposed Project Analysis Workbook.
+Applicants must also complete and submit the Proposed Project Analysis Workbook.

 NREL and DOE will work with the submitting NPS unit and Clean Cities coalition to refine and enhance the project proposal before sending it to NPS and DOE for final consideration.